Wang Zhaoyuan (general): Under the Later Shu

 Meng Zhixiang founded the Later Shu dynasty in 934, but died just a few months on the throne.
 He was succeeded by the 15-year-old Meng Chang, who made Wang Zhaoyuan the "Commissioner of Roll-Up Curtain" (卷簾使).
 Some time later Wang Zhaoyuan was made the "Commissioner of Tea and Wine Storage" (茶酒庫使).

 In 948, after putting grand councilor Zhang Ye to death over suspicions of treason, Meng Chang began to centralize power.
-After getting the ageing chief-of-staff (shumishi) Wang Chuhui retire, Wang Zhaoyuan along with Gao Yanzhao (高延昭) were made "Commissioners of Communications and Memorials" (通奏使) with positions in the Bureau of Military Affairs.
+After getting the aging chief of staff (shumishi) Wang Chuhui retire, Wang Zhaoyuan along with Gao Yanzhao (高延昭), was made a "Commissioner of Communications and Memorials" (通奏使) with a position in the Bureau of Military Affairs.
 It was said that Meng Chang discussed all important matters with them and allowed them free rein over the use of the national treasury, with nary a question asked.
-Wang Zhaojun was also given the governorship of Mei Prefecture and Yongping (永平, i.e. Qiong Prefecture).
+Wang Zhaojun was also given the governorship of Mei Prefecture and Yongping (永平, i.e., Qiong Prefecture).
 A few months later, he became the governor of Zhaowu (昭武, i.e. Li Prefecture).
 After more than a year, he became the governor of Kui Prefecture.

-Meng Chang's mother Empress Dowager Li had often told his son that Wang Zhaoyuan was not to be entrusted, but Meng Chang didn't heed her advice.
+Meng Chang's mother Empress Dowager Li had often told her son that Wang Zhaoyuan was not to be entrusted, but Meng Chang didn't heed her advice.
 He made Wang Zhaoyuan grand councilor and governor of Shannan West Circuit (山南西道), one of the 3 major circuits under Later Shu's control.
 When Wang Zhaoyuan returned to the imperial court in Chengdu to thank the emperor, he requested to be relieved of the "Commissioner of Communications and Memorials" post, and Meng Chang granted this request.